dinokuning27/smart-dashboard-esp32c3/README.md

 ## 📋 Overview

-Advanced car dashboard system built with ESP32-C3 that provides real-time monitoring of vehicle parameters including speed, battery voltage, temperature, and GPS data.
+Advanced Vehicle dashboard system built with ESP32-C3 that provides real-time monitoring of vehicle parameters including speed, battery voltage, temperature, and GPS data.
 Features a responsive web interface for remote control and configuration.

 ## ✨ Features